nomssi/abap_scheme/README.md

 # LISP interpreter in ABAP with Workbench

 ## Installation
-The code can be cloned with [ABAP GIT](http://docs.abapgit.org/)
+The code can be cloned with [ABAP GIT](http://docs.abapgit.org/).
+Check for known issues [#28](https://github.com/nomssi/abap_scheme/issues/28) if you experience trouble.

 - The main version is developed on Netweaver 7.5 and should work on ABAP Netweaver 7.4.
-Milestones are downported - use the 7.02 branch
-      Note the Eval. with Trace is not supported in this version
-- There is legacy code on the [SCN Code Gallery](https://wiki.scn.sap.com/wiki/display/Snippets/Lisp+Interpreter+in+ABAP) that should work on older releases.
+Milestones are downported to other branches (7.02).
+The legacy code on [SCN Code Gallery](https://wiki.scn.sap.com/wiki/display/Snippets/Lisp+Interpreter+in+ABAP) should work on older releases.

-- After installation, try this <i>guess my number</i> game
+- After installation, the [wiki pages](https://github.com/nomssi/abap_scheme/wiki) are a good place to start.
+Try this <i>guess my number</i> game

       (begin (display "Please enter a number between 1 - 99: ")
           (do ((quit #f)